What You’ll Need for Transfer Admission

 Upon receipt of all required materials listed above, you will be evaluated for admission.

 The minimum standard for automatic admission is a cumulative GPA of 2.0 in all undergraduate level coursework.
-Students who do not meet automatic admissions criteria will have their files reviewed by the Academic Standards and Admissions Committee.
+Students who do not meet automatic admission criteria will have their files reviewed by the Academic Standards and Admissions Committee.
 In evaluating applications, the committee may request further documentation or information – our academic catalog explains all of the details.

 We're Just a Phone Call or Email Away